Kessingland: History

 St Edmund's church is one of the finest in the region.
 With an imposing 98 ft tower it was built in around 1436 for the Franciscans of London.
 The tower, built like many coastal churches to act as a beacon for ships out at sea, constitutes the majority of the medieval structure, the rest having been rebuilt in the ensuing centuries.
 Renovations continue in the contemporary era, with a new window by Nicola Kantorowicz being added in 2007.

 Governance

 An electoral ward of the same name exists.
 This ward includes Gisleham and had a total population at the 2011 census of 5,105.

 Features of the village

-Kessingland is home to a Parkdean Resorts holiday park with caravans, chalets and various leisure facilities which are open to the general public, along with other independent parks.
+Kessingland is home to the Hollies Leisure Resort and a Parkdean Resorts holiday park with caravans, chalets and various leisure facilities which are open to the general public, along with other independent parks.
 There is also a small tearooms housed in a repurposed and refurbished beach hut, which is next to a children's playground and a fish and chip shop.
 Kessingland is also home to Africa Alive, an African-themed zoo.
 The village also has a medieval church.